How to Improve Your Relationship with Your Same-Sex Family and Friends

 Some of her loves include a good book, a hot cup of coffee, exploring the outdoors, spending time with family, and all things turquoise.

-Rachel writes at Be Thee Inspired, where her aim is to passionately pursue Jesus while inspiring others along the way.
+Rachel writes at Be Thee Inspired, where she aims to passionately pursue Jesus while inspiring others along the way.

 For regular inspiration, follow Rachel on her social media channels!